metacpan/metacpan-cpan-extracted/distros/A/App-Codit/README.md

 ## Report a bug

-If all fails you are welcome to open a ticket here: https://github.com/haje61/App-Codit/issues
+If all fails you are welcome to [open a ticket here](https://github.com/haje61/App-Codit/issues).